-16. WHAT STAFF SHOULD DO IF THEY DISCOVER AN ACT OF FEMALE GENITAL MUTILATION (FGM)
+WHAT STAFF SHOULD DO IF THEY DISCOVER AN ACT OF FEMALE GENITAL MUTILATION (FGM)

-Staff must report to the police cases where they discover that an act of FGM appears to have been carried out.
-Unless the member of staff has a good reason not to, they should still consider and discuss any such case with DSL and involve children's social care as appropriate.
-Staff are referred to Appendix III of this policy for the procedure to be followed where they suspect that a pupil may be at risk of FGM.
+Staff should follow the College's normal referral processes AND report to the police cases where they discover that an act of FGM appears to have been carried out.
+Staff are referred to Appendix II of this policy for the procedure to be followed where they suspect that a pupil may be at risk of FGM.